Abdul Rashid (field hockey, born 1947)

 Abdul Rashid, known as Rashid Junior, (3 March 1947 – 4 November 2020) was a Pakistani field hockey player.
 He competed at the 1968 Summer Olympics, the 1972 Summer Olympics and the 1976 Summer Olympics.
-He was part of the gold, silver and bronze winning teams at those Olympics respectively.
-On 4 November 2020, it was announced that Rashid had died.
+He was part of the gold, silver and bronze winning teams at those Olympics, respectively.
+He died on 4 November 2020, and was buried in his ancestral town Bannu.

 Abdul Rashid played hockey from 1968 to 1976.
 During these years, he won 7 gold medals, 3 silver and 1 bronze medal.
 He also captained Pakistan to victory in the International Hockey Tournament at Christchurch in 1974.
 Rashid Junior played 90 international matches and scored around 100 goals.
-He was the lone scorer in the final of the 1970 Asian Game against India in Bangkok.
-Rashid Junior also participated in two Olympics- Mexico City (1968) and Munich (1972) besides the Inaugural Cup at Barcelona (1971).
-Rashid Junior was the brother of former Pakistan Captain Olympian Abdul Hameed 'Hameedi'.
+He was the lone scorer in the final against India in the 1970 Asian Games hockey tournament in Bangkok.
+Rashid Junior also participated in three Olympics—Mexico City (1968), Munich (1972) and Montreal (1976), besides the Inaugural Cup at Barcelona (1971).
+Rashid Junior was the brother of former Pakistan field hockey captain and Olympian Abdul Hamid Hamidi.

-On 23 March 1995, Rashid Junior was awarded with the Pride of Performance by President Farooq Leghari.
+On 23 March 1995, Rashid Junior was awarded the Presidential Pride of Performance by President Farooq Leghari.